Music of the Pacific Northwest: Grunge

+Riot Grrrl

+The feminist underground punk movement known as Riot grrrl is considered to have been created in Olympia, Washington in the early 1990s by bands like Bikini Kill, Bratmobile, Team Dresch, and Sleater-Kinney, who would perform at shows attended by young people, many of whom attended the largely progressive Evergreen State College.
+The movement adapted many of the cultural cornerstones of the Punk movement like fanzines and DIY aesthetics to embody female rage directed at the patriarchal oppression and sexism that women faced in American society at large and within the largely male-dominated Punk scene.
+The movement coined the phrase and rallying cry "girls to the front," which was called out at live shows to move the men to the side of the venue and bring all of the women forward to the stage.
+While a short-lived local movement, with several of its most prominent bands like Bikini Kill and Bratmobile disbanding by the mid 1990s, the Riot grrrl movement was nonetheless influential on a global stage both to music and to culture, creating a blueprint for a method of expressing female rage via music.

 Classical music and opera

 Several Northwest cities have symphony orchestras, including the Oregon Symphony, Seattle Symphony, Spokane Symphony, and Vancouver Symphony Orchestra.
 The Northwest Chamber Orchestra is based in Seattle.
 Vancouver, Seattle, and Portland have operas.
 Smaller cities such as Victoria and Eugene have classical groups as well.

 Local music scenes

 Northwest cities have spawned their own music scenes and styles, including music of Olympia, music of Portland, music of Seattle, and Northwest hiphop from Tacoma and elsewhere.

 Festivals

 Among the area's largest music festivals are the Merritt Mountain Music Festival, the Vancouver Folk Music Festival, the Sasquatch!
 Music Festival in George, Washington, Seattle's Bumbershoot and Northwest Folklife, and Portland's MusicfestNW.
 Portland's Waterfront Blues Festival is the largest blues-based festival west of the Mississippi River.